MicrosoftDocs/power-platform/power-platform/admin/content-security-policy.md

 ### Enforcement

 Enforcement of CSP is controlled independently for model-driven and canvas apps to provide granular control over policies.
-Use the Model-driven / Canvas pivot to modify the intended app type.
+Use the model-driven/canvas pivot to modify the intended app type.

 The "Enforce content security policy" toggle turns on the default policy for enforcement, as specified above, for the given app type.
 Turning on this toggle will change the behavior of apps in this environment to adhere to the policy.
 Therefore, the suggested enablement flow would be:
-1. Enforce on a dev/test environment
+1. Enforce on a dev/test environment.
-2. Enable report-only mode in production
+2. Enable report-only mode in production.
-3. Enforce in production once no violations are reported
+3. Enforce in production once no violations are reported.

 ### Configuring directives